GenesisFR/HowToBecomeGoodAtShooters/README.md

 - definition: having multiple people at crossed angles so that their arcs of fire overlap
 - allows you to focus your opponent from multiple angles
 - makes it harder for your opponents to win the engagement as they'll be hit from multiple angles

+### Decision making
+- definition: what you do, when you do it and why
+- based on visual information, sound cues, callouts and knowledge of enemy locations
+- influenced by your environment and mental state, anything that will prevent you from completely focusing on the game will hinder your cognitive abilities
+- you need to be quick at making decisions and (sometimes collectively) acting on them without hesitation, otherwise you give time for your opponents to regroup or devise a strategy against you
+- for example, if there's an opponent alone, pushing them together will likely get you a free kill and therefore give your team numeric superiority

 ### Double peeking
 - definition: having 2 people peek an opponent at the same time